DL & RECOMMENDER SYSTEMS APPLIED

 Adi is a Product Manager with over 11 years of experience across Fashion, E-commerce and Technology Industries.
 He is currently leading Product Management and Innovations for Vodafone UK in the space of Artificial Intelligence and Machine Learning.
 He is passionate about solving problems through design thinking, big data and automation.
 An avid reader of consumer technology and applied mathematics, he often spends his time thinking about how to merge the two to make consumer experiences worth their while.
 Adi holds an MBA degree from Lancaster University Management School.

-- Significant investment from both the US, UK and the EU was funnelled into AI research and development in the 1960s and 1980s, in both cases funding and interest was abruptly withdrawn due to limitations of the technology.
-Adam McMurchie is leader in Devops and an A.I expert working in the banks SAO platform on the forefront of technology development in finance.
+Adam McMurchie is the Lead Cloud Data Engineer at NatWest.
+He was previously the leader in Devops and an A.I expert working in the banks SAO platform on the forefront of technology development in finance.
 With a broad exposure to a range of technologies, Adam drives an ethos of simplification, cloud agnosticism and specialises in spotting the next trends in fin tech.
 Additionally, Adam also has a background in science with a physics degree specialising in NeuroComputing and is a polyglot linguist & seasoned translator.
 Adam has pooled these skills to deliver full stack novel solutions from tensor flow driven mobile apps, to personalized banking chatbots.
 Adam also develops apps designed around the ethos of Social Utility, including Flood/Storm reporting, EV Vehicle bay monitoring and preservation of endangered languages.

 Julia Morrongiello - Global Founders Capital